yjcwang/TOCwise/README.md

 <h1 align="center">TOCwise – AI-Powered Table of Contents</h1>

-**TOCwise** is an intelligent Chrome extension built on **Gemini Nano AI**, designed to make long webpages effortless to explore.
+**TOCwise** is a Chrome extension built on **Gemini Nano AI**, primarily designed for **chatbot and AI conversation pages**, while also supporting long-form articles and documentation sites — making every page effortless to explore.
 It automatically understands the structure of any page, creates a **semantic, clickable table of contents**, and helps you jump instantly to the parts that matter.

 ---

-## 🚀 Features
+## 🚀 Key Features

 - **🤖 AI-Generated Semantic TOC** – Uses the built-in Gemini Nano AI to craft concise, meaningful titles for every section.
+- **🎯 Adaptive Segmentation** – Works seamlessly on ChatGPT, Gemini, Claude, Qwen, and other long-form pages.
 - **📱 Integrated Sidebar** – Seamlessly anchored with Chrome’s Side Panel API for instant access.
 - **💾 Smart Multi-Tab Cache** – Keeps your outlines persistent while you switch between tabs.
 - **⚡ 100 % On-Device** – All AI processing runs locally for privacy and performance.